physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

 Please refer to the sequence diagram in fig_sync_on.png.

-  In this mode, the GLcell element will await an acknowledgement message from the client after every transmission of updated color data to it, before any new color data (if updated) is transmitted on the next clock pulse.
+  In this mode, GLcell|GLview will await an acknowledgement message from the client after every transmission of updated color data to it, before any new color data (if updated) is transmitted on the next clock pulse.
 The client instance in turn will only send this acknowledgement after the latest colors have been updated in the display.
 This ensures that the client instance displays every color change sent to it during the simulation.
 This is intended to be useful